fabiojose/ready4soa/README.md

 * One: Learn XML and related specifications

-* Two: Introduction into *wstown* and understand the "what" principle
+* Two: Introduction into *wstown* and understanding the "what" principle

 > wstown - Web Services Town - A lot of specifications, technologies, patterns and tools to work with Web Services.

 – Fábio J. Moraes

-* Three: Implementing Web Services and understand the "how" principle
+* Three: Implementing Web Services and understanding the "how" principle

 #### Part One